thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

     --output_dir OUTPUT_FOLDER
 ```

-All the input arguments that can be added are stated below:
+All the input arguments that can be added are stated below (in `train.py`):

 ```python
 def get_parser():